SRA-VJTI/sra-board-hardware-design/README.md

 In general, every development board has the following basic features:

 - ### Power Supply Unit
-  - Microcontrollers (MCUs) usually run on 3.3V or 5V logic supply voltage while input to a development board is normally 9V-12V for motor and driving/controlling peripheral devices depending upon the type of motors used.
+  - Microcontrollers (MCUs) usually run on 3.3V or 5V logic supply voltage while input to a development board is normally 9V-12V for motor and driving/controlling peripheral devices depending upon the type of motors used. (*We use 9V power supply*)
   - So, in order to have a single input source, a *power* section which inter converts this 9V to standard levels like 5V & 3.3V for MCU and sensors is present.This is achieved using a step-down [buck regulator](https://www.youtube.com/watch?v=m8rK9gU30v4).
   - Buck Regulator IC [LM2576-S-5](./datasheets/lm2576_buck_regulator.pdf) is used for stepping down the voltage from 9V to 5V DC.
 This 5V is further regulated to 3.3V using LDO IC [AMS1117-3.3](./datasheets/ams1117_ldo.pdf).
   - The previous edition of the SRA board (2022) used a similar buck regulator setup.
   - The older editions of the SRA board used the same LM2576 linear voltage regulator, for stepping down from 12V to 5V; this powered the ESP32.
+This edition steps down 9V to 5V but the voltage regulator remains the same.
 Further, this 5V was converted to 3.3V using the LD33 linear voltage regulator, used by the sensor port.

 - ### Motor Driver
     - Motors usually run on 9V-12V and MCU output is generally 5V/3.3V.
 So, an external motor driver circuitry is required to control motors according to the MCU input.